-Unit 1 (EC011) The behaviour of consumers and businesses
+Unit 1 (EC011) Economic Decision-Making

-Students explore some fundamental economic concepts.
-They examine basic economic models where consumers and businesses engage in mutually beneficial transactions and investigate the motivations and consequences of both consumer and business behaviour.
-They examine how individuals might respond to incentives and how technology may have altered the way businesses and consumers interact.
-Students are encouraged to investigate contemporary examples and case studies to enhance their understanding of the introductory economic concepts.
+Students explore their role in the economy, how they interact with businesses, and the role of the government in the economy.
+Students are introduced to and explore fundamental economic concepts.
+They examine basic economic models where consumers and businesses engage in mutually beneficial transactions, and investigate the motivations behind both consumer and business behaviour.
+They examine how individuals might respond to incentives.
+Students are encouraged to investigate contemporary examples and case studies to enhance their understanding of the introductory economics concepts.

-Unit 2 (EC022) Contemporary economic issues
+Unit 2 (EC022) Economic Issues and Living Standards